1. Data protection at a glance

 The use of this analysis tool is based on Art.
 6 (1) lit. f DSGVO.
 The website operator has a legitimate interest in analysing user behaviour in order to optimise both its website and its advertising.
 If a corresponding consent has been requested (e.g. consent to the storage of cookies), the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a DSGVO; the consent can be revoked at any time.

-If you would like to opt out of Hotjar's data collection, click on the following link and follow the instructions there: https://www.hotjar.com/opt-out.
+If you wish to deactivate data collection by Hotjar, click on the following link and follow the instructions there: https://www.hotjar.com/opt-out

 Please note that Hotjar must be deactivated separately for each browser or end device.